hubotio/hubot/docs/scripting.md

 This example also shows how listener-specific metadata can be leveraged to create very powerful extensions: a script developer can use the rate limiting middleware to easily rate limit commands at different rates by just adding the middleware and setting a listener option.

+## Middleware API

+Although internal data structures are exposed, not all properties on the objects are considered part of the supported API.
+Below are the supported properties and usage information for each of the arguments middleware receives.

+- `robot`
+  - all parts of the standard robot API are included in the middleware API

+- `listener`
+  - `options`: a simple Object containing options set when defining the listener.
+See [Listener Metadata](#listener-metadata).
+  - all other properties should be considered internal

+- `response`
+  - all parts of the standard response API are included in the middleware API.
+See [Send & Reply](#send--reply).
+  - middleware may decorate (but not modify) the response object with additional information (e.g. add a property to `response.message.user` with a user's LDAP groups)
+  - note: the textual message (`response.message.text`) should be considered immutable in listener middleware

+- `next`
+  - a Function with no additional properties that should be called to continue on to the next piece of middleware/execute the Listener callback
+  - `next` should be called with a single argument: either the provided `done` function or a new function that eventually calls `done`

+- `done`
+ - a Function with no additional properties that should be called to interrupt middleware execution and begin executing the chain of completion functions.
+ - `done` should be called with no arguments